sandordargo/sandordargo.github.io/_posts/2020-12-16-dynamodb-ui-escaping.md

 title: "A story of nasty a bug: AWS DynamoDB UI special character escaping"
 date: 2020-12-16
 category: dev
-tags: [aws, cpp, database, python]
+tags: [aws, cpp, databases, python]
 excerpt_separator: <!--more-->
 ---
 Recently, I've built [Daily C++ Interview](https://www.dailycppinterview.dev/) and since the beginning, I kept something important in mind.
 I need to provide value, and I don't need a perfect implementation for that.
 I don't need to automate a process if I barely have to perform it, especially if it's simple and doesn't take many efforts.